 Bize is a great little village - we'd stayed here once before with the kids in 2014.

 The atmosphere is completely different from the Canal du Midi.

-After signing the documents, we had to wait 3 months to get the keys.
+After signing the documents in December, we had to wait 3 MONTHS to get the keys.

 We had NO furniture.
 No dishes, towels, linens, tools, containers.

 Starting again from scratch.